 This versatility is important, as CPR can double or triple a victim’s chance of survival.
 When someone starts choking or having trouble breathing, you likely won’t have time to get them to one of the 6,200 hospitals in the U.S. or even have time to wait for an ambulance to get to you.
 You can, however, quickly open up CPR Wrap, lay it on the person in trouble, and follow the easy instructions to give them CPR.

 Although Jackson had no formal business experience and an aversion to marketing when she first thought of this life-saving product, she knew that she had to conquer the tough road ahead and get her idea on the market.
 Jackson started with business programs in her town of Chattanooga, TN, including an immersive accelerator program run by CO.LAB, a local startup incubator.

 In that program, Jackson quickly learned the ropes of pitching a business.
-She found that she was a natural at marketing, a part of running a business that includes tasks big and small, such as branding a product and ensuring that branding is consistently presented across all platforms, which can increase revenue by up to 23%.
+She found that she was a natural at marketing, learned about GMB optimization, and that running a business includes tasks big and small, such as branding a product and ensuring that branding is consistently presented across all platforms, which can increase revenue by up to 23%.
 The hard work paid off and Jackson was able to sell 3,000 units of CPR Wrap before she even had a tangible product.

 Today, Jackson works on CPR Wrap full time and business is booming.
 The company has even gone international, with audiences in South Africa, Dubai, and Germany showing interest in having CPR Wrap on hand.